-Read the following newspaper article.
+Read the following newspaper article and answer the questions.

 Drugs gain victory over rural areas